-1) Identify historical occurrences of Canebrakes using General Land Office land survey records and plat maps; concentrate search within the MRAP in areas that are currently captured by conservation areas.

-2) Initiate research by conducting an experimental habitat restoration project on at least one site on an existing conservation area known to be a Canebrake based on historical evidence and where Giant Cane is still present.
+- 1) Identify historical occurrences of Canebrakes using General Land Office land survey records and plat maps; concentrate search within the MRAP in areas that are currently captured by conservation lands. - 2) Initiate an experimental habitat restoration project on at least one site on an existing conservation area known to have been a Canebrake based on historical evidence and where Giant Cane is still present.